TIBCOSoftware/snappydata/docs/deployment.md

 bin/snappy-job.sh submit --app-name JsonApp --class org.apache.spark.examples.snappydata.WorkingWithJson --app-jar examples/jars/quickstart.jar --lead [leadHost:port] --conf json_resource_folder=../../quickstart/src/main/resources
 ```

-Also, you can use [SnappySQL](howto/#howto-snappyShell) to create and query tables.
+Also, you can use [SnappySQL](howto.md#howto-snappyShell) to create and query tables.

 You can either [start SnappyData members](install.md) using the `snappy-start-all.sh` script or you can start them individually.

 Having the Spark computation embedded in the same JVM allows us to do a number of optimization at query planning level.
 For example:

-* If the join expression matches the partitioning scheme of tables, we do a partition to partition join instead of a shuffle based join.
-  Moreover, if two tables are collocated (while defining the tables) we can avoid costly data movement.
+* If the join expression matches the partitioning scheme of tables, a partition to partition join instead of a shuffle based join is done. </br> Moreover, if two tables are collocated (while defining the tables) costly data movement can be avoided.

-* For replicated tables, which we know are present in all the data nodes,  a simple local join( local look up)  is done instead of a broadcast join.
+* For replicated tables, that are present in all the data nodes, a simple local join (local look up)  is done instead of a broadcast join.

 * Similarly inserts to tables groups rows according to table partitioning keys, and route to the JVM hosting the partition.
 This results in higher ingestion rate.